Let's discover the smart card contained in your GSM mobile phone (and every mobile device).

 More resources on SIM cards and related technologies

-- What so special about smart cards?
+- What is so special about smart cards?
 A short overview of smart cards in 3 minutes

 - GSM and CDMA: what's the difference?

-- What are 2G, 3G, 4G, and now 5G?
-Learn more on 5G speed and technology and 4G LTE
+- What are 2G, 3G, 4Gd now 5G?
+Learn more about 5G speed and technology and 4G LTE.

 - What is VOLTE for mobile users and the IoT?

-- The Mobile economy in 2019 (white paper from GSMA)
+- The Mobile Economy in 2022 (white paper from GSMA)

 - Sim Tool Kit